nuuuwan/news_lk3_data/README.md

 *2024-06-02 11:48:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Live-updates-Adverse-weather/155-283899) · `en`

+3.58 PM - The Kaduwela-Biyagama interchange on the Southern Expressway has been closed for traffic to and from Kadawatha until further notice.

+3.01 PM - Train services on the Kelani Valley line have been severely disrupted following the collapse of a bridge between Waga and Kosgama.

 2.58 PM - Traffic on the Colombo-Kandy main road came to a standstill following a tree collapse near Warakapola town.

 2.15 PM - The Ministry of Power & Energy has announced the disconnection of power supply to several areas in Galle, Kalutara, Ratnapura, Colombo, and Kegalle districts.